afikri/afikri.github.io/_posts/2018-02-26-cyclic-rotation-of-array.md

 title: Cyclic Rotation of Array
 tags: [array, java, algorithms]
 ---

-[![Screenshot_2018-03-04_21_45_26.png](https://s10.postimg.org/zbgfluwrd/Screenshot_2018-03-04_21_45_26.png)](https://postimg.org/image/8qdwqaudx/)

 This post is my exercise for codility test.
+The problem will be solved by java, since I am good at it ;) [![Screenshot_2018-03-04_21_45_26.png](https://s10.postimg.org/zbgfluwrd/Screenshot_2018-03-04_21_45_26.png)](https://postimg.org/image/8qdwqaudx/)

 Here is the case, we are given an array A which is zero indexed with N-length.
 Here is the example.
 Array has length of 5, and to be rotated 3 times.
 > A = [3,6,4,7,8], R = 3

 After three times of rotation, we will get